zapier/zapier-platform/packages/cli/README-source.md

 Also, `authentication.oauth2Config.getAccessToken` has access to the additional return values in `rawRequest` and `cleanedRequest` should you need to extract other values (for example, from the query string).

+### Connection Label

+When a user connects to your app via Zapier and a connection is created to hold the related data in `bundle.authData`, the connection is automatically labeled with the app name.
+You also have the option of setting a connection label (`connectionLabel`), which can be extremely helpful to identify information like which user is connected or what instance of your app they are connected to.
+That way, users don't get confused if they have multiple connections to your app.

+When setting a connection label, you can use either a string (as shown in [Basic Auth](#basic)) or a function (as shown in [Digest Auth](#digest)).

+When using a string, you have access to the information in `bundle.authData` and the information returned from the test request in `bundle.inputData`, all at the top level.
+So in Basic auth, if `connectionLabel` is `{{username}}`, that refers to the username used for authentication.

+When using a function, this "hoisting" of data to the top level is skipped, and you must refer to data items by their fully qualified name, as shown in the line `return bundle.inputData.username;` in the Digest Auth snippet. `return username;` would not work in this context.

+**NOTE:** Do not use sensitive authentication data such as passwords or API keys in the connection label.
+It's visible in plain text on Zapier.
+The purpose of the label is to identify the connection for the user, so stick with data such as username or instance identifier that is meaningful but not sensitive.

 ## Resources